cchitsiang/awesome-stars/topics.md

 - [amalshaji/portr](https://github.com/amalshaji/portr) - Expose local http, tcp or websocket connections to the public internet
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥🔥🔥 Open source composable CDP -  alternative to hightouch and census.
-- [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
-The pain-less way to create your meaningful notes.
-Your Notes, Your Way.
+- [usememos/memos](https://github.com/usememos/memos) - A modern, open-source, self-hosted knowledge management and note-taking platform designed for privacy-conscious users and organizations.
 - [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors powered by Clickhouse and OpenTelemetry.